Lalasa1234/CyberbullyingDetection/README.md

 *- For sentiment analysis, bidirectional semantic comprehension is important, hence not choosing GPT (which is appropriate for text generation)*

-*- It has the same capability of distillation loss calculation and Masked Language Modeling (MLM) like that of BERT, but lighter and faster*
+*- It has the same capability of loss calculation and Masked Language Modeling (MLM) like that of BERT, but lighter and faster than the latter*

 *- As part of text cleaning, the text is going to be small capped; hence, using the uncased model version as capping is not significant here*

-*- I have limited/irregular GPU availability and a small (~2000) corpus; hence, Distibert is the most appropriate one*
+*- I have limited/irregular GPU availability and a small (~2000) corpus; making Distibert the most appropriate one*

 ___